opensearch-project/project-website/_authors/bukhtawa.markdown

 photo: "/assets/media/authors/bukhtawa.png"
 ---

 Bukhtawar is a Senior Software Engineer working on Amazon OpenSearch Service.
-He is interested in distributed and autonomous systems.
-He is an active contributor to OpenSearch.
+He is interested in distributed and autonomous systems and is an active contributor to the OpenSearch Project.